tarek-bs23/mongodb-performance-docs/docs/02-introduction.md

 This section lays the foundation for practical performance tuning with real examples and measurable improvements.

-> **Note**: All examples provided in this document are based on our custom-seeded MongoDB dataset.
+> **⚠️ Note**: All examples provided in this document are based on our custom-seeded MongoDB dataset.
 Your results may differ depending on the data populated using the provided script, as the structure and values may vary.